EyeTrackVR/EyeTrackVR-Docs/vitepress/docs/src/pages/how_to_build/parts_list.md

 - #### 1x Lower gauge wire to power ESPs
 [28 AWG gauge wire from AliExpress](https://a.aliexpress.com/_mK72cy6)
 [28 AWG Amazon](https://www.amazon.com/Fermerry-Silicone-Stranded-Copper-Electrical/dp/B089CTT5X1/)

 - #### 2x External antennas for ESPs
-Needed if you're running vive/tundra full body tracking or having issues with streaming.
+Required if you're running vive/tundra full body tracking or having issues with streaming.
+See the full build guide on how to configure the ESP board for antenna use.

 Small (what Prohurtz uses):
 [AliExpress](https://a.aliexpress.com/_ms1TzXc)